 Replit is a place where beginners, educators, and professionals alike can code and share their ideas collaboratively.
 Something that goes hand and hand with your source code is how you communicate it.
 We built threads, which allow you to leave contextual messages around code, and added better markdown support for READMEs and other guides.
 However, we were missing a visual way for people to explain and collaborate around code.
 Today we're excited to announce support for draw files, powered by excalidraw.

-Hi 👋🏻, I'm Soren.
-I'm a 20 year old Computer Science student based in Seattle, Washington.
+Hi 👋🏻, I'm Søren.
+I'm a computer science student based in Seattle, Washington.
 I've always been interested in the intersection of finance and computer science and I tend to find myself building things in the space.
 Before I was offered a position at Replit, I worked as a software engineer at a FinTech startup writing market-making systems for various crypto brokerages.
 While I was doing this, I was also working on a side-project with my close friends and co-founders Justin and Steven.
 This project is called Blubbr.

 Our Hacker plan has always been a great choice if you need more powerful repls.
 In addition to benefits like private repls, more storage, and always on, the Hacker plan gives all of your repls 4x the CPU and RAM compared to those in our free plan.

 We know that games are an important part of our commitment to making programming more accessible, more creative, and more fun.
 Back in February when we announced a significant revamp to our graphics stack, we also promised that we would also provide system audio integration.
 That support is finally available today, as an opt-in feature.

 Have you ever wished to be able to protect your graphic repls against prying eyes?
 Starting today, all VNC connections are automatically protected by the same token that keep your connection to the repl secure.
 There is nothing you need to do, since this is completely transparent.